vazquezjr/Udacity-FEWD-Health-Tracker-Project/README.md

 ## What can the user do?

--Search for food items
+- Search for food items
--Add a food item by clicking its name.
+- Add a food item by clicking its name.
--Remove a food item from the list by clicking its name again
+- Remove a food item from the list by clicking its name again

 ## Features